-Our Student Affairs team strives to create a welcoming and inclusive campus environment, facilitate opportunities for learning and development, and foster student success.
+Our Student Affairs team strives to create a welcoming and inclusive campus environment, facilitate opportunities for student learning and development, and foster student success.
 We know this is an exciting and challenging adjustment for your student and your family.
 We're here to support you in this process and to facilitate a strong and rewarding partnership between the University, your student, and your family.

-We hope that you will take full advantage of the information in this Handbook and call upon us when needed.
-New Student & Family Programs is your link to the University and we welcome your feedback.
+Please take full advantage of the information in this Handbook and call upon us when needed.
+New Student & Family Programs is your link to Carolina and we welcome your feedback.